jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 presents a bother.
 Many young people had no desire of pairing up with the "nice people" their relatives found, people who were mainly made available through relatives because their appearance and personality made them difficult to pair up in their own social networks.
-What replaced them, then, was far more anonymous and oriented towards physical appearances;
+What replaced familial involvement was far more anonymous, and oriented towards physical appearances;
 first with singles bars in the sixties, then with internet dating in the naughties.
 These impersonal marketplaces existed to let people couple up on their own.
 The result is similar to the result in the commercial marketplace; a winner-take-all system where the bulk of opportunity goes to those best able to compete in the marketplace.

+Certain self-regarding social critics often hold up the fact that people in small towns get married more readily than people in big cities as yet another way that Small Town Folk are morally superior to those Nasty People In The Big City.
+I strongly suspect it has nothing to do with any alleged moral superiority, and everything to do with the fact that the thinning pools date out so quickly in the small towns - dating in a small town stops being fun fast.

 The book _Dataclysm_ by former OkCupid CEO Christian Rudder is a fun book which gives a uniquely unfettered look at the mathematics and